trigaten/Learn_Prompting/docs/basics/starting_your_journey.md

 ## Step 2: Experiment

-Now, we will put the prompt into ChatGPT and see what what happens.
+Now, we will put the prompt into ChatGPT and see what happens.

 import CSharp from '../assets/csharp.png';